-But today, Mrs. Robinson is honored by some as “a symbol of female independence for a new generation of married women.”
-And the archetype she represented—the “cougar”—is now courted rather than feared.
-Cougar dating services, conventions, and even cruises now prey on this formerly vilified “predator.”
+But today, Mrs. Robinson is honored by some (specifically, the Mrs. Robinson Society) as "a symbol of female independence for a new generation of married women."
+And the archetype she represented—the "cougar"—is now courted rather than feared.
+Cougar dating services, conventions, and even cruises now prey on this formerly vilified "predator."

 |Producer(s)||Roy Halee, Paul Simon, Art Garfunkel|

 |Musician(s)||Paul Simon (vocals, guitar), Art Garfunkel (vocals), Hal Blaine (drums, congas), Joe Osborn (bass)|

 The Four Aces